October 1, 2025

 Do You Need to Brand Yourself for Your Portfolio Website?

-In my portfolio reviews I get a lot of questions about branding yourself as a graphic designer.
+In my portfolio reviews, I get a lot of questions about branding yourself as a graphic designer.
 Do you need a logo?
-Do you need brand colors?
+Brand colors?
 How should you talk about yourself?
 Studio?
 Freelancer?

 These are all valid questions.
-But I find that sometimes these are questions we ask ourself as a way to procrastinate or distract us from the more important things.
-Instead of worrying about these questions.
-Ask yourself this...
+But sometimes they are a way to procrastinate or distract from more important things.
+Instead, ask yourself:

 What is my objective right now in this very moment?

-I like to think of a design portfolio website as a picture frame.
-The fonts, colors, layout, negative space.
-All of these elements are your frame.
-The frame can always be a different color or material.
-But at the end of the day.
+I like to think of a portfolio website as a picture frame: fonts, colors, layout, and negative space are the frame.
 What really matters is what you put inside that frame.

 What will you put inside that frame?
-If you are struggling with what to put inside your portfolio website, shoot me a reply here.
+If you’re struggling, shoot me a reply here.

-I am back in full-swing with doing portfolio reviews.
-If you want to sign up for one you can do so here.
-I have also been working on editing my portfolio reviews for Youtube after they are recorded and would love your feedback.
+I am back in full swing with portfolio reviews.
+If you want to sign up for one, you can do so here.
+I also edit the reviews for YouTube and would love your feedback.

 PS.
 It would be a huge help if you could subscribe to my channel and leave a comment on any previous review videos.